raul-leal/SIQRA_Model/README.md

 <br>Example of a type 2 network with an initial population of 99 susceptibles and 1 infected tending towards an endemic final state.
 </p>

+# Conclusion
+These tests concluded that the network in question is stable for all possible variations if the model used does not include a nonlinear IQ term, and can be safely implemented in real computer networks.
+For the model with a nonlinear IQ term, the necessity of an initial population of at least one antidote or quarantine node was proven.

 # References
 [1] KERMAKC, W.O.; MCKENDRICK, A.G.; A contribution to the mathematical theory of epidemics. _Proceedings of the Royal Society of London.
 Series A, Containing papers of mathematical and physical character_, 115(772), p.
 700-721, 1927.